What Is A Covenant Not To Compete In Pennsylvania?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-You may want to hire a Scranton, Pennsylvania lawyer to review the covenant before signing any agreements that may limit or restrict your rights.
+You might want to hire a Scranton, Pennsylvania lawyer to review the covenant before signing any provisions that may limit or restrict your rights.
 The lawyer will then be able to negotiate any modifications to the contract as needed, or they can even draft a new one should it be required by one or both parties.
 Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.

 Life in Scranton